 We decided to use the steel tubing because it is easy to work with, has a good form factor and is actually pretty light for its strength.
 The steel rack weighed in at 55lbs, which is only 5 lbs heavier than equivalent aluminum 80/20 racks.
 The other key reason for picking steel, was to be able to weld the strut channel to it.
 The slotted strut channel make mounting equipment or using tie down straps super nice and easy, it is the biggest selling point really.

 Okay, lets get into the good stuff.
 Here is a drawing we put together that should give you all the dimension you need to build a rack yourself with just an angle grinder (vertical chop saw is very helpful though) and a welder.
-If you would like a higher resolution PDF, just just send us an email through the contact page.
+If you would like a higher resolution PDF, just complete the form at the bottom of the page.

 Cut all of the pieces to their correct lengths, and lay everything out before tacking in place.
 Make sure everything is square by measuring the diagonals corner to corner.
 You can choose how high you want to cross bars to be, but we set ours to be 1/4in below the top of the frame.
 This way it is still relatively flat for large items, yet has a bit of a border so that if we ever strap tubs up there they have an extra layer of protection with the perimeter border to keep them from sliding off.